javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/7-let-scope/solution.md

 In this example we can observe the peculiar difference between a "non-existing" and "uninitialized" variable.

 As you may have read in the article [](info:closure), a variable starts in the "uninitialized" state from the moment when the execution enters a code block (or a function).
-And it stays uninitalized until the corresponding `let` statement.
+And it stays uninitialized until the corresponding `let` statement.

 In other words, a variable technically exists, but can't be used before `let`.